 As a YouTuber, there are four categories of microphones I would categorize external microphones into:

 On-camera microphones – Also known as a shotgun mic, these can be mounted onto a camera and plugged in directly.
-If you’re recording Youtube videos with a camera, you need this.
+This is the simplest option for leveling up your audio.
+Plug the mic in, mount it on top or position it close to you; using a cheap boom arm and you’re done.

 USB Microphones – Plug-and-play devices that can connect directly to your laptop.
 You need a USB mic for any on-screen recording.

 XLR Microphones – These are professional condenser microphones requiring an audio interface.
-Ideal for music and singers.
+Ideal for a professional podcast setup.

-Lapel Mics – Lapel microphones are tiny microphones that can attach to you directly, providing quality audio.
-Great for interview content or talking head videos.
+Wireless Lapel Mics – Wireless lapel microphones are tiny microphones that can attach to you directly (or hold in your hand and speak into.
+They provide quality audio, allow you to sit away from the camera and are great for interview content or talking head videos.

 The Best Microphones for YouTube